odd-monitor/docs/feed-docs/docs/authentication.md

-# Autenticazione & Sicurezza
+# Authentication & Security

-- L’accesso al servizio è basato su **whitelist IP**.
+- Access to the service is based on an **IP whitelist**.
-- Non è richiesta API key o Bearer Token.
+- No API key or Bearer Token is required.
-- Le chiamate da IP non autorizzati ricevono `403 Forbidden`.
+- Requests from unauthorized IPs will receive a `403 Forbidden` response.

-## Rate Limit
+## Rate Limiting
-- Lato API REST: 100 richieste/minuto per IP.
+- **REST API**: 100 requests per minute per IP.
-- Lato RabbitMQ: nessun limite, ma è raccomandata una sola connessione persistente per cliente.
+- **RabbitMQ**: No rate limit, but it is recommended to maintain a single persistent connection per client.